anibalealvarezs/projectbuilder-package/README.md

 php artisan vendor:publish --provider="Anibalealvarezs\Projectbuilder\Providers\PbViewServiceProvider" --tag="builder-fonts" --force
 php artisan vendor:publish --provider="Anibalealvarezs\Projectbuilder\Providers\PbViewServiceProvider" --tag="builder-img" --force
 ```
+Ignore any alert for from of these seeders.
+Not all folders are used with every package.

 #### 9. Add "pbstorage" link to "app/filesystems.php"
 ```